 To prepare for these interviews, students should go over the school’s core values and review common interview questions.
 Icahn Medical School interviews mainly focus on the following areas:

-As you can see, interview day is an amazing way to begin networking and meeting the staff, faculty, and potential students you’ll be spending the next four years with!
+Interview day is an amazing way to begin networking and meeting the staff, faculty, and potential students you’ll be spending the next four years with!

 To reignite your optimism, here are some tips to help you get into this medical school!